dominicbeesley/blitter-vhdl-6502/doc/getting-started.md

 # Hard CPUs

 The following sections give a brief introduction to running alternate CPUs in the sockets provided on the Blitter board.

+Please remove the SWROMX jumper if you fitted it above

 # Running a 65C02